TerriaJS/InvestorMap/pages/Help.md

 ## <a class="anchor" name="add-data">How to display my own spreadsheet or spatial data</a>

-Northern Australia Map can display two kinds of spreadsheets:
+Investor Map can display two kinds of spreadsheets:

 1. Spreadsheets with a point location (latitude and longitude) for each row, expressed as two columns: lat and lon.
 These will be displayed as points (circles).
 2. Spreadsheets where each row refers to a region such as a local government area (council), state, postcode, or ABS statistical unit such as an SA2 or CED (Commonwealth Electoral Division).
 Columns must be named according to the CSV-geo-au standard.
 These will be displayed as regions, highlighting the actual shape of each area.